 The Bradd and Hall showroom in Elhart Indiana.
 Want to spruce up your RV?
 They carry a wide range of interior decor items, including blinds, seating, tables, flooring, and more.
 You can select and/or pick up your order locally, have it shipped to you, or have Bradd & Hall’s installation team do everything for you right here in Elkhart.

 We enjoyed our visit to Bradd & Hall’s facility so much that we decided to make several other upgrades while we were already in Elkhart.
-We’ll be reporting on those in future posts, but overall we felt that Bradd & Hall made the trip to Indiana well worth our time.
+Overall, we felt that Bradd & Hall made the trip to Indiana well worth our time.

 This enduring family business has earned its stellar reputation for the highest quality RV (and marine) furniture, decor, and parts over the past several decades.

-They’re wonderful to work with and they offer a wide array of RV interior products including captain’s chairs, sofas, recliners, dinettes, tables, computer desks, flooring, and even mattresses.
+They’re wonderful to work with, and they offer a wide array of RV interior products, including captain’s chairs, sofas, recliners, dinettes, tables, computer desks, flooring, and even mattresses (all great ways to help modernize that ugly RV interior!).
 And Bradd Neidhamer just might be one of the nicest people we’ve ever met.

 Bradd & Hall’s owner, Bradd Neidhamer, shows John a variety of fabric options.
 They carry a wide array of furniture, window blinds, flooring and other interior appointments for RVers looking to rejuvenate their rigs.